Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/shrinkwrap.rst

 Limit
    This is a distance limit between original vertex and surface.
    If the distance is larger than this limit vertex would not be projected onto the surface.
-Axis (X, Y, Z)
+Axis
    Along which local axis of the modified object the projection is done.
    These options can be combined with each other, yielding a "median axis" of projection.
    If none are selected, the normal direction is used.

+   X, Y, Z

-Direction (Negative, Positive)
+Direction
    This allows you to select the allowed direction(s) of the shrink along the selected axis.
    If both options are enabled, the modifier tries both ways and selects the closest hit.

+   Negative, Positive

 Cull Faces
    This radio button allows you to prevent any projection over the "front side" (respectively the "back side") of the target's faces.
 The "side" of a face is determined by its normal (front being the side "from where" the normal "originates").

+   Off,  Front, Back

 Invert Cull
-   If Cull Faces is enabled, this option can be used to invert the "front" vs "back" cull choice for the Negative direction.
+   If Cull Faces is enabled, this option can be used to invert the *Front* or *Back* cull choice for the Negative direction.
 This is useful when projecting in both directions.

 Auxiliary Target
    An additional object to project over.